vackosar/vackosar.github.io/_posts/2021-12-28-cross-attention-in-transformer-architecture.md

 - merging very long input sequences (e.g. images, audio) into the low dimensional latent embeddings sequence
 - merging "output query" or "command" to decode the output value e.g. we can the model ask about a masked word

-Advantage of this is that in general you can work with very high long sequences.
+Advantage of this is that in general you can work with very long sequences.
 Architecture [Hierarchical Perceiver](https://arxiv.org/pdf/2202.10890.pdf) has ability to process even longer sequences by splitting into subsequences and then merging them.
 Hierarchical Perceiver also learns the positional encodings with a separate training step with a reconstruction loss.